3mdeb/blog.3mdeb.com/source/_posts/2017-08-02-booting-uefi-aware-os-on-using-coreboot-plus-agesa-plus-corebootpayloadpkg-combo.markdown

 to bisect my issue.
 Recent apu2 code missed innovation introduced by Kyösti Mälkki, which was related with Cache-as-RAM and AGESA cleanup.
 Unfortunately I was not able to understand what is really missing and how I should introduce support of this new code.
-Then I get reply that problem can be fixed easily with [this patch](https://review.coreboot.org/#/c/21840/2/src/cpu/amd/pi/Makefile.inc).
+Problem was fixed easily with [this patch](https://review.coreboot.org/#/c/21840/2/src/cpu/amd/pi/Makefile.inc) right after being reported.

+## DuetPkg PCI no enumeration code

+After above I learned lesson that I should use recent `coreboot-sdk` whenever I have to.
+It also happen that applying one of coreboot's tianocore patches lead to correct PCI enumeration, what I announced [here](https://twitter.com/3mdeb_com/status/915105643933175808):

+On screenshot you can see USB detected and part of SMBIOS table proving this is PC Engines platform.

+Key question was: what is the difference between PCI enumeration from `MdeModulePkg` and `DuetPkg` ?

+Exact name of `DuetPkg` drivers used were `PciRootBridgeNoEnumeration` and `PciBusNoEnumeration`.